omidarmat/webDevNotes/JavaScript/javascript-theory.md

 **In other words:** we use the spread operator whenever we would otherwise write multiple values separated by commas.

-> **_Note_** | spread operators work on all iterables.
+> **_Note_** | spread operator works on all iterables.
 Iterables in JavaScript include arrays, strings, maps, and sets, but not objects.

 > **_Note_** | the `...` syntax is considered by JavaScript as the spread operator if it is used on the right side of the equal sign.
 If it is on the left side of the equal sign, it will be considered as the **rest pattern**, which would usually be used together with the destructuring syntax.
-Also this syntax would be considered as the rest pattern if it is used in the arguments of a function.
+Also this syntax would be considered as the rest pattern if it is used in defining the arguments of a function.

 Use cases: